Cash flow (definition)

 - Operations – money from selling products and services, minus the expense of delivering those products and services

 - Investments – money spent on big assets like real estate or equipment, offset by money received when reselling similar big ticket items

 - Finance – money received as loans, offset by money repaid to banks.
 Shareholder investments are also captured here, and these are offset by dividend payments.

 Ideally, cash flow most commonly comes from operations.
-It won’t be sustainable if all your cash comes from loans, investments, or selling assets.
+It isn’t sustainable to keep taking loans or selling chunks of the business.

 Importance of cash flow

 A business needs good cash flow to pay bills and keep trading.
 Having spare cash also gives a business the opportunity to pursue new opportunities, in line with the adage that you have to spend money to make money.
 Equally importantly, good cash flow alleviates a lot of financial stress for business owners and managers.

 A quick note on the meaning of "cash"

 Cash is not just money in the till or bank.
 It includes "cash equivalents," which is anything that can be sold for a known price, at short notice (usually within about 3 months).